 Help graphic Parameter

-Displacement?
+Shift?

-Enter the number of the datum from the datum table or a Q parameter, the control activates the datum number entered in the Q parameter.
+Enter the number of the datum from the datum table or a Q parameter.
+If you enter a Q parameter, the control activates the datum number entered in the Q parameter.

 Input: 09999

 11 CYCL DEF 7.0 DATUM SHIFT 12 CYCL DEF 7.1 #5